astroclubiitk/Inter-IIT-Tech-Meet-2022/jux/README.md

 ### Training

 Run the algorithm for multiple LC files and make a pickle for yourself with `./jux/false_positive_detection.py`.
 Check out its function of `train_isolationForest_`.
-Make a bette pickle, else I will try to update this.
+Make a better pickle, else I will try to update this.